|

 "If work was in the bed, he'd sleep on the floor."

-"Work is the curse of the drinking class."
+"Work is the curse of the drinking classes."
+Oscar Wilde

+"Are you working?"
 Asked in casual street conversation.
-Does not imply that "what you do" defines you; it only shows concern.
+Does not imply "what do you do."

 "Pressure is for tires."